Date(s) - 11/16/2020 - 01/31/2021

 February 13: Winners announced at the SCBWI meeting

-January 21 from 9 a.m. to 9 p.m.
+January 21 between 7 and 9 p.m.
 Email only Page 1 of the World Grant as an attachment to email@example.com.

-Insert your Submission Number on page 2-4.
+Insert your Submission Number on page 2-5 of application.
 If you need more pages, place your Submission Number at the top of additional pages.

-Complete pages 2-4.
+Complete pages 2-5.
 (Do NOT Upload Page 1 or include your name on pages 2-4.)
-Save your document with the following – Name: Grant you are applying for with your number.
+Save your document with the following – On Name Line: The Grant you are applying for with your number.
 Example: World Grant #14.

 By January 28 by midnight, upload the completed pages 2-4 to the Google Doc link you received via email.